 The Islamic State (IS) has released the seventh video of British journalist John Cantlie who was taken hostage along with American journalist James Foley in November 2012.

-The latest video 'From Inside Mosul', released by the IS media wing Al-Hayat media center shows John Cantlie 'reporting' of the normalcy in Mosul, Iraq which is the groups stonghold.
-He is seen driving through the city in a car, walking down crowded streets, shopping in a local souk, visiting a children's ward and riding a police motorcycle.
+In the latest video 'From Inside Mosul', Cantlie is seen 'reporting' from the group's stronghold Mosul in Iraq describing 'normalcy' in the city.
+He is seen driving through Mosul in a car, walking down crowded streets, shopping in a local souk, visiting a children's ward and riding a police motorcycle.

-This is the second video out of the seven released in which John Cantlie is out in a city.
+'From Inside Mosul' is the second video out of the seven released in which John Cantlie is out in a city.
 The five other videos have been in dark rooms.
 In the last video he 'reported' from Kobane, a city that has been under siege for months with Syrian and Iraqi kurds holding off the IS attacks.
-The US led coalition has also conducted nearly 500 airstrikes to help in the defence of Kobane.
+The US-led coalition has also conducted nearly 500 airstrikes to help in the defence of Kobane.
 Mosul, though remains in the firm grip of the self-styled caliphate since its capture in June 2014.